ariesiitr/Music-Controlled-LEDs/README.md

 ## Road Map:

- ● Collection of data sets:
+ ● Collection of data sets

- ● Circuit Simulation:
+ ● Circuit Simulation

- ● Working on the Code:
+ ● Working on the Code

 For more detailed specifics, check out our report.
 The video of our working model is also included in the repository.